bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Aaron van Wirdum: 00:04:34

-Yeah, the prosecutor really hones down on it essentially being a business.
+Yeah, the prosecutor really honed down on it essentially being a business.
 And that's why you say the making money part was important, but the judge didn't even really seem focal on that.
 The judge just said, look, if you write this code, knowing that it can be used for this purpose and you don't do anything to stop that then you're responsible if it's really used for that purpose, right?